orangecoding/fredy/README.md

 </p>

-## Immoscout
-I have added **experimental** support for Immoscout.
-Immoscout is somewhat special, coz they have decided to secure their service from bots using Re-Capture.
-Finding a way around this is barely possible.
-For _Fredy_ to be able to bypass the check, I'm using a service called [ScrapingAnt](https://scrapingant.com/).
-The trick is to use a headless browser, rotating proxies and (once successful validated) re-send the cookies each time.

-To be able to use Immoscout, you need to create an account at ScrapingAnt.
-Configure the ApiKey in the "General Settings" tab (visible when logged in as administrator).
-The rest should be done by _Fredy_.
-Keep in mind, the support is experimental.
-There might be bugs and you might not always get pass the re-capture check, but most of the time it works pretty good :)

-If you need more that the 1000 api calls you can do per month, I'd suggest opting for a paid account...
-ScrapingAnt loves OpenSource, therefor they've decided to give all _Fredy_ users a 10% discount by using the code **FREDY10** (No I don't get any money for recommending good services...)

 ## Understanding the fundamentals
-There are 3 important parts in Fredy, that you need to understand leveraging the full power of _Fredy_.
+There are 3 important parts in Fredy, that you need to understand to leverage the full power of _Fredy_.

 #### Adapter
 _Fredy_ supports multiple services.
-Immonet, Immowelt and Ebay are just a few.
-Those services are called adapter within _Fredy_.
-When creating a new job, you can choose 1 or many adapter.
+Immonet, Immowelt and Ebay are just a few examples.
+Those services are called adapters within _Fredy_.
+When creating a new job, you can choose one or more adapters.
-An adapter holds the url that points to the search results for the service.
-If you go to immonet.de and search for something, the shown url in the browser is what the adapter needs to do it's magic.
+An adapter contains the URL that points to the search results for the respective service.
+If you go to immonet.de and search for something, the displayed URL in the browser is what the adapter needs to do its magic.
-**It is important that you order the search results by date, so that _Fredy_ always picks the latest ones first**
+**It is important that you order the search results by date, so that _Fredy_ always picks the latest results first!**

 #### Provider
-_Fredy_ supports multiple provider.
-Slack, SendGrid, Telegram etc. A search job can have as many provider as supported by _Fredy_.
-Each provider needs different configuration values, which you have to provide when using it.
-A provider itself dictactes how the frontend renders by telling the frontend what information it needs in order to send listings to the user.
+_Fredy_ supports multiple providers, such as Slack, SendGrid, Telegram etc. A search job can have as many providers as supported by _Fredy_.
+Each provider needs different configuration values, which you have to provide when using them.
+A provider dictactes how the frontend renders by telling the frontend what information it needs in order to send listings to the user.

 #### Jobs
-A Job wraps adapter and provider. _Fredy_ runs the configured jobs in a specific interval (can be configured in `/conf/config.json`).
+A Job wraps adapters and providers. _Fredy_ runs the configured jobs in a specific interval (can be configured in `/conf/config.json`).

 ## Creating your first job
 To create your first job, click on the button "Create New Job" on the job table.
-The job creation dialog should be self explanatory, however there's one important thing.
+The job creation dialog should be self-explanatory, however there is one important thing.
-When configuring adapter, before copying the url from your browser make sure that you have sorted the results by date to make sure _Fredy_ always picks the latest results first.
+When configuring adapters, before copying the URL from your browser, make sure that you have sorted the results by date to make sure _Fredy_ always picks the latest results first.

 ## User management
-As an administrator, you can create/edit and remove user from _Fredy_.
+As an administrator, you can create, edit and remove users from _Fredy_.
 Be careful, each job is connected to the user that has created the job.
-If you remove the user, the jobs will also be removed.
+If you remove the user, their jobs will also be removed.

 # Development

-### Running Fredy in dev mode
+### Running Fredy in development mode
-To run _Fredy_ in dev mode, you need to run the backend & frontend separately.
+To run _Fredy_ in development mode, you need to run the backend & frontend separately.
 Run the backend in your favorite IDE, the frontend can be started from the terminal.
 ```shell
 yarn run dev
 ```
-You should now be able to access _Fredy_ with your browser.
-Go to `http://localhost:9000`
+You should now be able to access _Fredy_ from your browser.
+Go to `http://localhost:9000`.

 ### Running Tests
-To run the tests, simply run
+To run the tests, run
 ```shell
 yarn run test
 ```